Bagnaia Wins Dutch MotoGP After Quartararo Crashes Out - UrduPoint

 Bagnaia, in contrast, stayed out of trouble on his Ducati to record his third victory of the season and a welcome full points score after failing to finish in the last two races.

-In a great day for Italian riders, Marco Bezzecchi on a Ducati for Valentino Rossi's VR46 team was second while Spanish rider Maverick Vinales rounded out the podium in the 11th race of the 20-season.
+In a great day for Italian riders, Marco Bezzecchi on a Ducati for Valentino Rossi's VR46 team was second while Spanish rider Maverick Vinales rounded out the podium in the 11th race of 20 this season.

 Quartararo heads into the summer break with a 21-point lead over Aleix Espargaro, who was fourth on Sunday.